Dors-Coding-School/ToDo-App-HTML-CSS-JS/README.md

 # ToDo App Exercise - HTML and JavaScript

 Welcome to the ToDo App Exercise!
 In this assignment, you will build a basic ToDo application using only HTML and JavaScript.
-The primary objective of this exercise is to get hands-on experience with the fundamentals of web development and understand the interaction between HTML and JavaScript.

 ## 🎯 Objective:
 Your task is to create a simple ToDo application that allows a user to: